awsdocs/amazon-ec2-user-guide/doc_source/spot-interruptions.md

 If Amazon EC2 is not preparing to terminate the instance, or if you terminated the Spot Instance yourself, the `termination-time` item is either not present \(so you receive an HTTP 404 error\) or contains a value that is not a time value\.

 If Amazon EC2 fails to terminate the instance, the request status is set to `fulfilled`\.
-Note that `termination-time` remains in the instance metadata with the original approximate time, which is now in the past\.
+The `termination-time` value remains in the instance metadata with the original approximate time, which is now in the past\.